 If you forget to do this and the pads do squeeze out, you need to push them back in.
 We suggest taking a thin flat blade screwdriver and very gently, being careful not to damage the pads here, prise the pads apart.
 Then swap to a tyre lever or rounded spanner and wiggle the pads apart, pushing the pistons back into the caliper.
 It shouldn’t require much force.
 Now reinsert the wheel and pull the brake lever a few times and they should be perfect.

 Hydraulic brakes should have a nice firm lever action.
 If the brake lever feels mushy and spongy, it’s a sign that there is air in the system and is going to require bleeding.
 It’s very rare for air to get into the system, a hydraulic brake is completely sealed, and it’s possible to go years without ever having to bleed the brakes, so don’t fear, it’s not something you’ll have to worry about doing frequently.

 If you’re not confident bleeding your brakes then take your bike to a reputable bike shop and let them do it.
 They’ll have all the necessary tools and expertise to do it quickly and properly and it’s a lot less messy than the first time you try to do it yourself at home.
 I’m talking from personal experience here.

 To carry out the bleed at home, you’re going to need a bleed kit.
-Each manufacturer has their own bleed kit, they’re not compatible with each other - Shimano and SRAM use very different techniques and fluid.
+Each manufacturer has its own bleed kit, but they’re not compatible with each other - Shimano and SRAM use very different techniques and fluids.
 So buy the bleed kit for your brake system and follow the supplied guides, or watch our how to bleed brakes video below.